K-Anonymity Explained

 Your browser checks for an exact match locally

-What the server learns: Someone is checking some password whose hash starts with 8cb22.
+What the server learns: Someone is checking a password with a particular hash prefix.

 What the server doesn't learn: Which specific password, or even which of the 800+ possibilities.